Cesare Orsenigo: Nuncio to the Netherlands (1922–1925)

-After his election as pope in 1922, Pius XI appointed Orsenigo to the rank of titular archbishop of Ptolemais and made him nuncio to the Netherlands, effective June 23, 1922.
+After being elected as pope in 1922, Pius XI appointed Orsenigo as titular archbishop of Ptolemais and made him nuncio to the Netherlands, effective 23 June 1922.
 Orsengio, aged 49 at his appointment, had no formal diplomatic training, but rather had been a friend of Ratti in Milan.
-Pius overruled Orsenigo's objections that he lacked experience, noting that he himself had spent decades as a librarian before being appointed apostolic delegate to Poland.
-He received episcopal consecration on 29 June 1922 from Pietro Gasparri, who was then Camerlengo and Cardinal Secretary of State.
+Pius overruled Orsenigo's objections that he lacked experience, noting that he had spent decades as a librarian before being appointed apostolic delegate to Poland.
+He received episcopal consecration on 29 June 1922 from Pietro Gasparri, then Camerlengo and Cardinal Secretary of State.

 Nuncio to Hungary (1925–1930)

 On 2 June 1925 Orsenigo was named apostolic nuncio in Hungary.